TRustworthy-AI-Tools-for-Science/traits-audit/docs/demo_camd.rst

 white = at the boundary, dark red = deeply failing.

 Reading across a row reveals how a single check evolves over the campaign.
-``VarianceAlignment`` fails persistently (predicted variance exceeds mean squared error by a factor of ~2 throughout) — a known property of bagging ensembles where bootstrap resampling induces excess variance.
+``PITUniformity`` is the dominant persistent FAIL: PASS through step 20 (KS p-value falling from 0.31 to 0.076), then FAIL from step 24 onward as the p-value collapses toward zero — the committee's predictive distribution shape becomes systematically wrong as more data accumulates, even though its mean and 1σ width (``CalibrationError``, ``IntervalCoverage``) stay healthy throughout. ``CalibrationError`` FAILs only at the very first snapshot (step 4, 0.188) then PASSes for the rest of the run, steadily improving to 0.069. ``VarianceAlignment`` FAILs at steps 4 and 8 (1.57, 1.63 — variance *over*-estimated relative to true error) before settling into a PASS band (1.10–1.28) for the remainder. ``UncertaintyEvolution`` FAILs at four early snapshots (steps 4, 8, 12, 16) plus one isolated blip at step 28, PASSing everywhere else. ``VarianceErrorCorrelation`` FAILs only at step 8 (ρ = −0.006) and is a comfortable PASS (0.11–0.36) at every other snapshot.
-``VarianceErrorCorrelation`` oscillates near the pass boundary, reflecting the maximum-uncertainty policy querying high-uncertainty points that subsequently become well-labelled, decoupling committee disagreement from prediction error.  ``LyapunovStability`` shows a blank (``—``) at every intermediate snapshot and a value only at the final column: its precomputed ``lambda_max`` series is built from the *complete* growing-prefix DMDc sweep after the AL loop ends, so — unlike the other rows — it has no intermediate-snapshot equivalent to report.
+``ConformalCoverage``, ``IntervalCoverage``, and ``UncertaintyAnomalies`` PASS at every single snapshot in this run. ``LyapunovStability`` shows a blank (``—``) at every intermediate snapshot and a value only at the final
+column: its precomputed ``lambda_max`` series is built from the *complete* growing-prefix DMDc sweep after the AL loop ends, so — unlike the other rows — it has no intermediate-snapshot equivalent to report.

 Audit checks over AL steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~